orendaniel/nanoscheme/README.md

 - the call of non defined variables returns '()

-- anonymous functions can be recursive with recall keyword
+- anonymous functions can be recursive with callback keyword

 - unqoute (,) causes the expression ,expr to be passed in to the evaluator with the current lexical scope thus, literally unqouting the expression